ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 3. Listen for outbox events carrying `UploadContext` data, and store/delete the context IDs
    1. For deletions, related work packages should be removed
 4. Add `upload_access_url` to `AccessCheckConfig`
 5. Augment the `AccessCheckAdapter` so it can call `/upload-access/users/{user_id}/uploads/{upload_context_id}` to check if a user has access to a given `UploadContext`
-6. Provide a way to distribute WOT, either by modifying the `/work-packages/{work_package_id}/files/{file_id}/work-order-tokens` endpoint or creating a new endpoint
+6. Provide a way to distribute WOTs, either by modifying the `/work-packages/{work_package_id}/files/{file_id}/work-order-tokens` endpoint or creating a new endpoint

 ### Claims Repository
 Currently, the CRS only manages claims for `datasets`.
 Claims' visa values for download access to datasets are a combination of a hardcoded prefix (specific to datasets in general) and a dataset ID.
-There are specific functions to determine if given claim is for a dataset and if so, which dataset that is - such as `get_dataset_for_value()`.
+There are also specific functions to determine if given claim is for a dataset and if so, which dataset that is - such as `get_dataset_for_value()`.
 `create_controlled_access_claim()` should be modified to work for both up- and download access.

-The CRS needs new HTTP endpoints for managing `UploadContext`-specific claims in the Access.
+The CRS needs new HTTP endpoints for managing `UploadContext`-specific claims.
 Please see the API Definitions for details.

 ## User Journeys